-- 1 rule, or other regulation to be under oath, may be sub- - 2 scribed to by a written declaration in such form as the - 3 Administrator may prescribe, and such declaration shall - 4 be in lieu of the oath otherwise required. - 5 "(2) Whenever a written declaration under paragraph - 6 (1) is used, the document containing the declaration shall - 7 state that willful false statements are punishable by fine - 8 or imprisonment, or both, pursuant to section 1001 of title - 9 18, and may jeopardize the validity of the application or - 10 document or a registration resulting therefrom.
+5 "(2) Whenever a written declaration under paragraph 6 (1) is used, the document containing the declaration shall 7 state that willful false statements are punishable by fine 8 or imprisonment, or both, pursuant to section 1001 of title 9 18, and may jeopardize the validity of the application or 10 document or a registration resulting therefrom.

 11 "§ 1213.
-Examination of application and issue or re-
+Examination of application and issue or re-12 fusal of registration

-- 12 fusal of registration - 13 "(a) DETERMINATION OF REGISTRABILITY OF DE- - 14 SIGN; REGISTRATION.-Upon the filing of an application - 15 for registration in proper form under section 1210, and - 16 upon payment of the fee prescribed under section 1216, - 17 the Administrator shall determine whether or not the ap- - 18 plication relates to a design which on its face appears to - 19 be subject to protection under this chapter, and, if so, the - 20 Register shall register the design.
-Registration under this - 21 subsection shall be announced by publication.
-The date of - 22 registration shall be the date of publication. - 23 "(b) Refusal To Register; Reconsideration.- - 24 If, in the judgment of the Administrator, the application - 25 for registration relates to a design which on its face is
+"(a) DETERMINATION OF REGISTRABILITY OF DE-13 14 SIGN; REGISTRATION.-Upon the filing of an application 15 for registration in proper form under section 1210, and upon payment of the fee prescribed under section 1216, 16 17 the Administrator shall determine whether or not the ap-18 plication relates to a design which on its face appears to be subject to protection under this chapter, and, if so, the 19 20Register shall register the design.
+Registration under this 21 subsection shall be announced by publication.
+The date of 22 registration shall be the date of publication.

+23 "(b) REFUSAL TO REGISTER; RECONSIDERATION.- 24 If, in the judgment of the Administrator, the application 25 for registration relates to a design which on its face is
-- 1 not subject to protection under this chapter, the Adminis- - 2 trator shall send to the applicant a notice of refusal to - 3 register and the grounds for the refusal.
-Within 3 months - 4 after the date on which the notice of refusal is sent, the - 5 applicant may, by written request, seek reconsideration of - 6 the application.
-After consideration of such a request, the - 7 Administrator shall either register the design or send to - 8 the applicant a notice of final refusal to register. - 9 "(c) Application To Cancel Registration.-Any - 10 person who believes he or she is or will be damaged by - 11 a registration under this chapter may, upon payment of - 12 the prescribed fee, apply to the Administrator at any time - 13 to cancel the registration on the ground that the design - 14 is not subject to protection under this chapter, stating the - 15 reasons for the request.
-Upon receipt of an application for - 16 cancellation, the Administrator shall send to the owner of - 17 the design, as shown in the records of the Office of the - 18 Administrator, a notice of the application, and the owner - 19 shall have a period of 3 months after the date on which - 20 such notice is mailed in which to present arguments to - 21 the Administrator for support of the validity of the reg- - 22 istration.
-The Administrator shall also have the authority - 23 to establish, by regulation, conditions under which the op- - 24 posing parties may appear and be heard in support of - 25 their arguments.
-If, after the periods provided for the

-- 1 presentation of arguments have expired, the Administrator - 2 determines that the applicant for cancellation has estab- - 3 lished that the design is not subject to protection under - 4 this chapter, the Administrator shall order the registration - 5 stricken from the record.
-Cancellation under this sub- - 6 section shall be announced by publication, and notice of - 7 the Administrator's final determination with respect to - 8 any application for cancellation shall be sent to the appli- - 9 cant and to the owner of record.
+1 not subject to protection under this chapter, the Administrator shall send to the applicant a notice of refusal to 2 3 register and the grounds for the refusal.
+Within 3 months 4 after the date on which the notice of refusal is sent, the applicant may, by written request, seek reconsideration of 5 6 the application.
+After consideration of such a request, the 7 Administrator shall either register the design or send to 8 the applicant a notice of final refusal to register.

+"(c) Application To Cancel Registration.-Any 9 person who believes he or she is or will be damaged by 10 11 a registration under this chapter may, upon payment of 12 the prescribed fee, apply to the Administrator at any time to cancel the registration on the ground that the design 13 14 is not subject to protection under this chapter, stating the reasons for the request.
+Upon receipt of an application for 15 16 cancellation, the Administrator shall send to the owner of the design, as shown in the records of the Office of the 17 18 Administrator, a notice of the application, and the owner 19 shall have a period of 3 months after the date on which 20such notice is mailed in which to present arguments to 21 the Administrator for support of the validity of the registration.
+The Administrator shall also have the authority 22 to establish, by regulation, conditions under which the op-23 posing parties may appear and be heard in support of 24 their arguments.
+If, after the periods provided for the 25 presentation of arguments have expired, the Administrator 1 2 determines that the applicant for cancellation has estab-3 lished that the design is not subject to protection under this chapter, the Administrator shall order the registration 4 5 stricken from the record.
+Cancellation under this subsection shall be announced by publication, and notice of 6 7 the Administrator's final determination with respect to 8 any application for cancellation shall be sent to the appli-9 cant and to the owner of record.